Find an Expert Rating:

 In conclusion…

 If you’ve read down this far, you’ll have realised that a lot of the Ten Golden Rules come down to using common sense.
-But people get caught up in the car buying process and feel trapped by what is going on.
+But people get caught up in the car-buying process and feel trapped by what is going on.

 Follow The Car Expert’s Ten Golden Rules for buying a car and you will put yourself in a much stronger position.
 You’ll end up with the right car for a price that won’t break the bank.

-This article was originally published in April 2015, and was most recently updated and improved in April 2021.
+This article was originally published in April 2015, and was most recently updated and improved in February 2026.

 Latest car buying features and advice